UPDATE: Cumulative Baltimore City Zika Virus Infections (as of October 11, 2017): 24

 3. Take precautions if you or a loved one has recently traveled—or plan to travel—to a country where Zika has been detected.

-Those planning to visit the Wynwood neighborhood of Miami or a country where Zika transmission is active, should make sure to wear insect repellent, light-weight long sleeves and pants, and treat their clothes with Permethrin.
-Pregnant women should postpone trips to Zika-infected areas until after their pregnancy whenever possible.
+Those planning to visit Brownsville, Texas, or a country where Zika transmission is active, should make sure to wear insect repellent, light-weight long sleeves, and pants, and treat their clothes with Permethrin.
+Pregnant women should postpone trips to areas with Zikai until after their pregnancy whenever possible.
 And women who are planning on becoming pregnant should talk to their healthcare providers before booking tickets.

 When returning to Baltimore, use insect repellent for three weeks.
 This will prevent mosquitoes in Baltimore from biting anyone who may have been infected abroad to help prevent them from spreading the disease to someone else here in the city.
 All women who travel to an area with Zika should use condoms for 8 weeks after they return, and all men should use condoms for 6 months after they return, regardless of whether they show symptoms or not.

 4. Join our Zika Ambassador Program